 Twenty Eight days until spring and the pollinators return, Are you ready???

 We are in the dog days of summer and many summer flowers are the stopping off place for many insects that also enjoy the summer flowers.
 Bees are looking for pollen and nectar that help maintain and build their hives over the winter.
 Honeybees are one of the first animals that were domesticated by man.
-Honey and bees wax have long been a sought after products by man.
-These little work horses are good at turning pollen and nectar into a food fit for Kings and the wax was used for many things.
+Honey and beeswax have long been a sought after products by man.
+These little workhorses are good at turning pollen and nectar into a food fit for Kings and the wax was used for many things.
 It does not go bad without refrigeration and stays good for some time.
 It was also fermented to make mead a drink talked about in ancient times used by Vikings and Roman Gods.
-The wax used as preservative and a source for light.
+The wax used as a preservative and a source for light.

-There have been much emotional talks on the decline of bees in the past few years.
-The graphic representations show that bee hives have declined since the mid forties.
-Then when several massive bee kills in the past have happened fingers were pointed at insecticides.
-In order to get massive headlines they place blame at the newest insecticide, Neonics.
+There have been many emotional talks on the decline of bees in the past few years.
+The graphic representations show that bee hives have declined since the mid-forties.
+Then when several massive bees kill in the past have happened fingers were pointed at insecticides.
+In order to get massive headlines, they place blame at the newest insecticide, Neonics.
 GET RID OF ALL INSECTICIDES.
-Well that is a blown up headline grabbing statement and not a real solution to the problem.
+Well, that is a blown up headline-grabbing statement and not a real solution to the problem.

 Let us address the biggest factor in the decline of beehives since the mid-forties one (1) there is less demand for honey and beeswax, these were both used for the war effort.
 The second (2) would be the demographics of America have changed; the population has moved out rural areas to the cities.
 Along with this families began to place alien plants around there houses ones that did not attract bees as they feared they would been sting.

 With this movement has come another factor land went from land used for farming to suburban home dwellings.
 Thus the removal of so much of the native bee habit has made it harder to endure.
 The removal of this diversity of plant material has had a great impact on bee survival.